Develop new pedagogy and techniques for teaching filmmaking at your school or college.

 Workshop Fee: $1295

-The art and craft of teaching filmmaking is constantly evolving as the medium and technology changes.
+The art and craft of teaching filmmaking are constantly evolving as the medium and technology change.
 At the same time, the number of students looking for an education in film and video production is increasing dramatically, so many schools are stepping up their programs.
-This workshop is for high school, college, middle school and gifted & talented educators, department chairs, and others who are teaching filmmaking or are about to launch new courses.
+This workshop is for high school, college, middle school, and gifted & talented educators, department chairs, and others who are teaching filmmaking or are about to launch new courses.

 In the mornings we’ll share ideas and experiences as film teachers, including curricula, lesson plans, project ideas, gear, software, and classroom/lab setup.
-We’ll share our best practices and lessons for teaching camera-work, lighting, sound, editing, and other filmmaking techniques.
+We’ll share our best practices and lessons for teaching camera work, lighting, sound, editing, and other filmmaking techniques.
 We’ll discuss narrative and documentary forms, media trends, and new possibilities for higher-quality student work as better gear becomes less expensive.
-We’ll share ways to encourage and critique creative work and to manage our own education as teachers and artists.
-We’ll discuss budgets, equipment, and classroom/lab setup, and review textbooks, online resources and training videos.
+We’ll share ways to encourage and critique creative work and manage our own education as teachers and artists.
+We’ll discuss budgets, equipment, and classroom/lab setup, and review textbooks, online resources, and training videos.

 Image Credit: Amanda Piela, Header Image: Aidan Bliss